 - Bring to a boil.
 Cover and reduce heat to low.
 Allow to simmer for about two hours.
 Check them If they don't easily mash from a spoon then let them cook longer.

 - Once soft drain the beans.
-Mash with spoon or use a food processor for a smoother finish.
+Mash with a spoon or use a food processor for a smoother finish.
 Leaving the paste chunky is desirable for some uses.
-Check your recipe, and example would be red bean ice cream.
+Check your recipe, and an example of texture would be red bean ice cream.

 - Heat the oil in the saucepan.
 Add the sugar to the paste and return to the saucepan.